Wazhee/GCA-torch/README.md

     alpha += 1
 ```

 ## Simulating Adversarial Attacks
 We used code from HiddenInPlainSight [[Code](https://github.com/BioIntelligence-Lab/HiddenInPlainSight)][[Paper](https://arxiv.org/abs/2402.05713)] to simulate adversarial attacks.
 Specifically we demonstrate how our augmentation method improves the robustness of CXR classifiers against label poisoning attacks.

+Link to the sample section: [Link Text](#HiddenIPS).
 All code for simulating adversarial label poisoning is found in HiddenIPS folder
 ```python
 cd HiddenIPS
 ```